-Matthew Flinders named Swan Bay ‘Swan Ponds’, after its Black Swans.
-These occur in most seasons.
-Largest numbers, up to 2,700, can be seen in summer and early autumn.
+Matthew Flinders named Swan Bay ‘Swan Ponds’, after its black swans.
+These birds occur in most seasons but their largest numbers, more than 2,500, can be seen in summer and early autumn.
 These are the only birds which graze the seagrass meadows and their presence in such large numbers attests to the richness of the area.

-In addition to the environmental values of the area, the great natural beauty of the Bay offers a wide range of passive recreation opportunities and educational activities.
-A good spot for canoeing or snorkelling and swimming on sheltered beaches.
-Bird-watching, to studying plants and wildflowers, or sketching and painting the many moods of the area.
+In addition to the environmental values of the area, the great natural beauty of Swan Bay offers a wide range of passive recreation opportunities and educational activities.
+It is a good spot for canoeing, snorkelling and swimming on sheltered beaches, bird-watching, studying plants and wildflowers, or sketching and painting the many moods of the area.

 |Swan Bay Environment Trail - Commencing from the end of Hesse Street, Queenscliff (over the railway line).
 Information leaflets are available from locations along the trail overlooking Swan Bay.
 Within this three-kilometre return walk there are three viewing platforms and a number of seats offering opportunities to view many species of bird life and vegetation.|

 |Salt Marsh Gardens - At the Marine and Freshwater Discovery Centre (Victorian Fisheries Authority, Queenscliff).
 Information leaflets available at site.|

 |Boardwalk and Viewing Platform - At the intersection of Ward and Murray Roads, Queenscliff.|